Japanese Sentence Structure: A Beginner’s Guide to Forming Japanese Sentences

 For what we’d call the “Wh- questions” in English, you simply substitute the question word in most cases:

-“What did you eat?
+What did you eat?

-He is at the house.”
+He is at the house.

 By now, you’ve probably noticed that the subject disappears from the sentence quite often.
-This is a particular quirk of the Japanese language where subject is inferred whenever possible.
+This is a particular quirk of the Japanese language where the subject is inferred whenever possible.

 But there are hints that tell you what or who you’re talking about.
 It actually works the same way as pronouns in English.
 For example:

 My father is a teacher.
 He teaches at the university.
 On weekends, he barbecues and drinks beer.
 He likes football but he doesn’t like baseball.

 Although technically the verb always comes at the end of a Japanese sentence, this isn’t always the case.
-Unlike English, the sentence structure is very free.
+Unlike in English, the sentence structure is very free.